 Cop: So basically you’re telling me that you gave all of your new things to a group of strangers and didn’t even bother to write down any information about them.

 Let’s Wrap This Up

 In case you are wondering what this type of service costs, it really depends on what you are transporting, how far you are going and how well you negotiate.
-We recently had several items transported to our condo which was about 30 minutes from the store and it cost us roughly $30 USD.
+We have paid between $500-$800 MXN ($25-$40 USD) to have large items transported about 30 minutes from the store.